Al-un/learn-nuxt-ts/README.md

   - [04.4 Store](#polls-store)
 - [05.
 Styling](#styling)

-This tutorial has underwent a complete refactoring on March 2019.
+This tutorial has undergone a complete refactoring on March 2019.
 Old version is archived at the [`archive/2019-03-09_refactoring` branch](https://github.com/Al-un/nuxt-ts/tree/archive/2019-03-09_refactoring)

 ## Initialise project